Skip to main content

 130 mentions Positive Neutral Negative

-The reviews indicate that the game features significant grinding, particularly in the early stages, where players often find themselves performing repetitive tasks to earn money and upgrade their ships.
+The reviews indicate that the game features significant grinding, particularly in the early stages, where players often find themselves engaged in repetitive tasks to earn money and upgrade their ships.
 While some players appreciate the grind as a means to achieve long-term goals and enjoy the gameplay, many others find it tedious and monotonous, leading to frustration.
 Overall, the grinding aspect is a double-edged sword, with opinions varying widely on its impact on the overall enjoyment of the game.

 • “A time when free games were not grindy idle simulators, or strung up with microtransactions or necessary DLCs.”